Snoqualmie Tunnel: History

 The tunnel was constructed from 1912 to 1914 by the Chicago, Milwaukee, St. Paul and Pacific Railroad ("The Milwaukee Road") as part of its line from Chicago to Seattle, completed in 1909.
-It replaced a temporary surface line over Snoqualmie Pass at 3020 ft; this grade from Hyak to Rockdale later became U.S. Route 10, now the eastbound lanes of I-90.
+It replaced a temporary surface line over Snoqualmie Pass at 3020 ft; this grade from east of Hyak to Rockdale later became U.S. Route 10.
 The tunnel is aligned east–west and electrification in 1917 eliminated smoke dissipation issues.

 In 1980, the Milwaukee Road received approval from the Interstate Commerce Commission to abandon its lines west of eastern Montana.
 On March 15, 1980, the final Milwaukee Road train passed through the tunnel.
+Track was sold to Burlington Northern in 1982 and track removed and abandoned by 1987.
 Later, the State of Washington acquired the right-of-way for recreational use.

 Today the tunnel is part of the Iron Horse State Park rails-to-trails project.
 It is usually closed between November 1 through early May due to ice formations inside the tunnel.
 On July 5, 2011, the tunnel re-opened after 11 months of renovations.
 The $700,000 renovation added a 4 in layer of concrete to the walls and ceiling, a reinforced structure, and a new and improved walking surface of crushed rock.